 Sweet and creamy, this easy fig smoothie is the perfect use for fresh or frozen figs, and makes for a delicious snack or breakfast.
-Totally good-for-you ingredients but tastes like a figgy fruity treat!
+Made in less than 5-minutes with feel-good ingredients, it tastes like a figgy fruity treat and is so simple to make.

 Side shot of a fig smoothie topped with figs in a clear glass with a glass straw.